Interested in becoming an Occupational Therapist?

 -

-Meet with your pre-health advisor to plan a timeline.
+Meet with your pre-health advisor to plan a timeline for personal statement, additional goals, and description boxes.

 -